 Do Dogs Get Bored Eating the Same Food Every Day?

 Humans have over 9,000 taste buds, and dogs only have around 1,700.
-While we can quickly tire of eating the same food every day, dog do not seem mind, as long as the dog food in his bowl smells nice and meaty, since they have less ability to differentiate between subtle flavors.
+While we can quickly tire of eating the same food every day, dogs do not seem to mind, as long as the dog food in their bowl smells nice and meaty, since they have less ability to differentiate between subtle flavors.